hanchiang/my-website-hashnode/cl3zbfhwc00s55rnvdzbn78vw.md

 #### Debate outcome

 After every other member, besides the senior engineer and I, had shared about their experience and opinion, they took a vote which results in an even split between both approaches.
 At this stage, it was clear that the merits and drawbacks for both approaches are rather balanced and the team does not have a strong preference towards one.

 Before deciding on an approach, we listed down the criteria for a good design and agreed that no APIs are always stable, therefore proper documentation and deprecation of APIs need to be accounted for.

-Given the fact that we are running under time constraint, none of the engineers belongs to "know-it-all" category of programmers, and we don't believe that there will be a whole lot of breaking APIs over the next couple of years, therefore we decided to go with the header approach.
+Given the fact that we are under time constraint, none of the engineers belongs to "know-it-all" category of programmers, and we don't believe that there will be a whole lot of breaking APIs over the next couple of years, therefore we decided to go with the header approach.

 ![group of people putting hands together](https://cdn.hashnode.com/res/hashnode/image/upload/v1654347533928/jnVy40VdG.jpeg align="left")